Earn weekly rewards on your crypto

 • Still no touch screen

-• Build quality seems is just OK
+• Build quality seems just OK

 • Cost can be prohibitive to brand-new crypto users

-What Makes Ledger Nano S Plus A Good Choice?
+What Makes Ledger Nano S Plus Good?

 Ledger Nano S Plus at a Glance